COVID-19: N20,000 cash to poor Nigerians, another charade — Onuesoke

 “It is just an avenue to loot and siphoned the national treasury for personal gain and aggrandizement.
 If truly the federal government is sincere about social palliative to cushion the effect of the lockdown down, they would have provided 24 hours electricity with subsidized or free tariff for the people.

 “You ask people to stay home without electricity and the enabling environment to sustain such order.
-Even if they cannot order the power company to supply electricity-free for the period of the lockdown, a responsible government would make a double effort to ensure 24 hours of electricity during the period of the lockdown.
+Even if they cannot order the power company to supply electricity free for the period of the lockdown, a responsible government would make double effort to ensure 24 hours electricity during the period of the lockdown.

-“For example, having refrigerators and electric stoves is crucial for good health in time like this.
-Without electricity, food cannot be refrigerated or frozen.
-Buying and storing food in bulk is not an option.

-“Over time there has been cases and report of army brutality and violation of human rights whenever they are called upon to maintain public harmony and in most cases, nothing has been done about that.

-“I think it is high time the federal government and the military high command should look into these cases and ensure that culprit of such brutality are made to face the full wrath of the law which may serve as a deterrent to others.
+“I think it is high time the federal government and the military high command should look into these cases and ensure that culprit of such brutality are made to face the full wrath of the law which may serve as deterrent to others”.

-“What is expected of them in enforcing the lockdown is professionalism, restraints and tact, not forgetting the fact that we are not at war, it a stay at home order.
-No doubt all hands must be on deck in the fight against the spread of the pandemic covid-19 but we must go about with tactfulness.